The Wixamtree Trust

 Who may apply

 The organisation must either be based or operating within the county of Bedfordshire.
 They must also be either a registered charity or considered to be charitable in nature by the Inland Revenue.
-The Trust does not provide support to individuals.
+The Trust does not provide support to individuals and overseas aid is outside of our criteria.

 How to apply